nickstanley574/nickstanley574.github.io/library.md

 2021
 - Pro Git by Scott Chacon (8/10)
 - [Continuous Delivery with Docker and Jenkins By Rafal Leszko](/library/continuous-delivery-with-docker-and-jenkins)
-- Running Serverless By Gojko Adzie
+- Running Serverless by Gojko Adzie

 2020
 - [LDAP System Administration by Gerald Carter](/library/ldap-system-administration)